📍 Bolt Help / Products / Bolt Ignite 🔥 / API V3 Implementation

 </section>

 Then, call paymentComponent.tokenize() when you are ready to retrieve a token for the entered payment information.
-It contains all information necessary to call the Authorize Payment API as its parameter.
+It contains all the info necessary to populate the payment_method field in the Payment API.

 Step 6b: Tokenize a credit card with Non-Bolt payment component

-If you’d rather use your own credit card components, you will still need to tokenize credit cards for account creation during Authorize Payment API.
+If you’d rather use your own credit card components, you will still need to tokenize credit cards for account creation when using the Payment API.

 cc: "4111111111111111",